Probate Q&A Series

 • Certified copies of recorded wills or judgments that require county recording seals

 If you attempt to upload an electronic PDF of a sealed document, the clerk’s office will not accept it as a substitute for the official exemplified copy.
 If a local clerk’s office issues a digital seal under administrative policy, check with that office before relying on an electronic version.
-Always confirm local requirements and refer to the e-Filing statute (G.S.
-7A-109) and any published NCAOC e-Filing Manual.
+Always confirm local requirements and refer to the applicable eCourts statutes and rules and any published NCAOC e-Filing Manual.

 Key Points to Remember

-• Most probate pleadings and motions may be filed electronically via an approved vendor.
+• Most probate pleadings and motions may be filed electronically only in authorized eFiling counties and case types.

 • Exemplified copies require the clerk’s original seal and signature (N.C.
 Gen. Stat. § 1-39).